 We mentioned that the corn snake does not have venom, but we didn’t yet mention how it kills its prey.
 These snakes are constrictors, similar to the python and boa constrictors.
 It kills its prey by wrapping around it and slowly squeezing it until the victim can no longer breathe and dies of suffocation.
 Since this snake doesn’t need to eat every day, it can continue to apply the death squeeze long-term until the animal submits.

-8. They Are Native to The United States
+8. They Are Native to the United States

-The corn snake is native to the eastern United States, and you can find It from Florida up to New Jersey.
+The corn snake is native to the eastern United States, and you can find it from Florida up to New Jersey.
 You can also find it on several islands in the Caribbean.
 It prefers wooded areas, rocky hillsides, and abandoned buildings.

 9. Corn Snakes Have a Long Lifespan

-You can expect your captive corn snake to live 20 years or more as long as you provide for its basic needs like food and shelter and give it plenty of free time outside the cage for mental stimulation.
+You can expect your pet corn snake to live 20 years or more as long as you provide for its basic needs like food and shelter and give it plenty of free time outside the cage for mental stimulation.

 10. They Need a Medium-Sized Aquarium